thexuanphuc/Reset/README.md

 - Docker: Customized image from [humble-ros-base](https://hub.docker.com/layers/library/ros/humble-ros-base-jammy/images/sha256-5b530b78b01b3429d086b49a776dc4f5e6240677122d723b8211e6b46d73c471) image for controlling turtlebot.
 - Source file: Copy source from local workspace into the Docker container.
-- Take a command (mode) from the client through a customized interface (SetBool has only 2 states), send it to the server.
+- Pipeline: Take a command (mode) from the client through a customized interface (SetBool has only 2 states), send it to the server.
 The server then publishes the command to the path-planner to change the trajectory.
 The path-planner takes the turtle's position and sends the desired velocity
 - **GUI turtlesim**: I was tired of fixing compatibility issues with monitor and Docker, so I decided to use simulation turtlebot on my local machine instead.

 ## Prerequisites